erasmo-dominguez-stuff/ia-cognitive-mode/README.md

 > 📌 **Warning:** ChatGPT may not consistently apply your custom instructions across all sessions.
 > For better control and reliability, it is strongly recommended that you **manually paste your Cognitive Mode rules at the start of each chat**.
+> For ChatGPT we have a different rules.md just because it is limited to 1500 characters

 ### 🧠 Ollama